Opening Hours Open 7 days a week

 A clean break divorce is where no ongoing financial commitments remain between you and your spouse.
 The phrase ‘a clean break’ is particularly used as the opposite of an order where there is ongoing spousal maintenance payable, usually monthly, from one spouse to the other.

-A clean break is only possible about the financial claims between spouses.
-It is not possible to have a clean break in relation to financial obligations towards your children.
+A clean break is only possible with respect to financial claims between spouses.
+It is not possible to have a clean break regarding financial obligations to your children.

 In case you and your ex-partner have no assets to divide, you should also apply for a financial settlement order.
 It’s essential to do so, even if you don’t have any assets to divide at the time of the divorce.
 There’s no guarantee you won’t come into some money in the future, and if you haven’t obtained a financial settlement, your ex is still within their legal rights to make a financial claim.

 Once a 'clean break' agreement of this kind has been ratified by court order, neither of you will be able to go back to court in the future to ask for maintenance or further transfer of assets.
-This gives both partners a much greater degree of certainty and allows them to disentangle their individual financial affairs completely.
+This gives both partners a much greater degree of certainty and allows them to completely disentangle their individual financial affairs.

 Fixed Fee Divorce Service London

-Our expert team of fixed-fee divorce lawyers in London offers professional divorce services with very reasonable fixed fees for divorce cases, available under flexible payment terms for all our clients.
+Our expert team of fixed-fee divorce lawyers in London offers professional divorce services at very reasonable fixed fees, available on flexible payment terms for all our clients.
 A Fixed-Fee Arrangement for divorce matters is an alternative to the standard hourly rate used by divorce lawyers, offering a fixed price to cover all work on the divorce matter.
 An agreed fixed fee is not dictated by the time spent on the divorce case.
 The agreed fixed fee gives certainty of divorce solicitors' legal costs and thus enables you to budget for your lawyer’s fees for your divorce matter.

 Why Choose Our Divorce Lawyers in London for Your Divorce Matter?